How to Drink Apple Cider Vinegar for Weight Loss How to Drink Apple Cider Vinegar for Weight Loss

 3. Cooking

 Vinegar is what makes vinaigrette, pickles, and sauces so delicious.
 It’s a great way to add flavor without adding calories or fat.
 All you need to do is splash it in when your dish needs some zest, like when you’re making a marinade for meat or vegetables.
+Vinegar is a staple in many culinary applications.
+It can be used to add a tangy flavor to salad dressings, marinades, and sauces.
+A dash of vinegar can enhance the flavor of soups and stews, and it’s also useful for tenderizing meat.
+For baking, vinegar can be used to create a buttermilk substitute or to activate baking soda in recipes.

 4. Hair care